- October 31, 2017

 We’re tackling inefficiency in private markets by allowing companies to create sustainable tokens backed by real fundamentals for more liquidity and transparency.

-2. Can you describe the core team a bit, what’s your experience and have you done any projects together?
+Can you describe the core team a bit?

 My experience has been in early stage invstments, consulting, and a blockchain startup.
 I was EIR at Coins.ph, a payments and remittance startup that uses the blockchain.
 When I did my Masters in Finance after Coins.ph, I wrote about a secondary market on the blockchain by representing equity as tokens.
 The idea has evolved since then but the momentum in ICOs has shifted to our favour.